miroslavpejic85/mirotalksfu/docs/self-hosting.md

 }
 ```

-Set the `inbound rules` if you have the Firewall enalbled
+Set the `inbound rules` if you have the Firewall enabled

 | Port range  | Protocol | Source    | Description         |
 | ----------- | -------- | --------- | ------------------- |